-Support of Things (and Why Your Business Needs it) in 90 seconds – Video
+Support of Things Explained in 90 Seconds – Video

 With so many connected devices in use, manufacturers, providers, and distributors are discovering that one of their primary challenges is keeping them all running smoothly.
 In other words, companies need to deliver immediate, effective support at scale, and they need to do it now.